frankierong101/SimpleMLProjects/KNN/README.md

 # KNN Game Recommender
 I used the [Video games Sales](https://www.kaggle.com/datasets/gregorut/videogamesales) dataset from Kaggle and built a simple game recommender using KNN.
 I had a lot of features for each game from this dataset so KNN could effectively recommend games based on feature distance.

 There aren't numerical metrics that I could measure my KNN model with since it's unsupervised.
-I tried using a `standard scaler()` instead of the `minmaxscaler()` but both netted me the same results.
+I tried using a `StandardScaler()` instead of the `MinMaxScaler()` but both netted me the same results.

 ## Steps to run
 1. Enter github codespaces for this repository